 Classical lectures, taking 2 hours each with 1-2 breaks in between.
 Handouts of the slides will be distributed - “Student lectures”

 Lectures held be pairs of students participating in the course (mandatory for each participant).
 The specific topics will be distributed at the beginning of the course.
-The final number of “student lectures” will depend on the final number of participants of the course. - Feedback meetings
+The final number of “student lectures” will depend on the final number of course participants. - Feedback meetings

 Meeting in which the participants have the opportunity to ask open questions about previous lectures and seminar.
 Also upcoming parts of the course (such as the distribution of topic for the “student lectures” and projects) will be introduced.
 Technicalities such as presentation techniques will also be discussed here. - Computer excercises